Samir-Rashid/Samir-Rashid.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome Traveler, to Samir's Hypertext Garden!"
+title: "Welcome Wanderer, to Samir's Hypertext Garden!"
 bio: "I am a hardcore software engineer and researcher building multiplanetary cellular service at [Starlink](https://starlink.com/).
 I contribute to the Rust-based [Tock Operating System](https://tockos.org/), where I secure devices such as roots of trust and FIDO security keys."
 excerpt: 'I am a hardcore hacker on operating systems, hardware, and programming languages.
 Come visit my digital garden to see what I am growing.'
 author_profile: true